KingZee/shop-solver/README.md

 This project is built with JDK11 & Maven.
 It uses JavaFX 11 with some [JFoenix 9](https://github.com/jfoenixadmin/JFoenix) components for UI.
 JMH toolkit is included for micro-benchmarks.

-## Troubleshooting :
+## Installation :

-After installing dependencies, the project can be run through the javafx-maven-plugin :
+After automatically installing dependencies through Maven, the project can be run through the javafx-maven-plugin :

     mvn clean
     mvn javafx:compile